Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Heck of a leap from makin’ guns ‘fer the HEAT ‘ta makin’ this, ain’t it?"

 The human engineer grinned and shrugged.
 "Ownership’s been investing wisely," he demurred, and Daar chittered appreciatively.
 "And, y’know, fundamentally we’re just half a dozen nerds who want to build cool shit.
-So…"
+So..."

 "Hah!"
 Daar emptied his water jug, duck-nodding.
 "Can’t argue wi’ that."